 ROI-EFESO's “Product Life Cycle” approach classifies sustainability goals for physical products, software or services in four phases.

 PRODUCT & SYSTEM LIFECYCLE MANAGEMENT VON ROI-EFESO

 Ein Optimum bei Umsatzwachstum, Kosten und Time-to-Market im Produktportfolio erreichen.

 Product lifecycle optimization

 In a pharmaceutical company that has established itself at the forefront of the industry with an extensive portfolio of hospital and medicinal products.
 Over the years, topics such as structures and process standards have fallen out of focus.
 With the support of ROI-EFESO, the company reacted quickly and created a concrete action plan for its worldwide product lifecycle management (PLM) in just nine months.

 Digital Process Twin: Process optimization through Predictive Quality and Predictive Production

 An automotive supplier improved the transparency of work and organizational processes in a production plant for dashboards.
-With a "Digital Process Twin" from ROI, the company reduced the reject rate and made improvement potentials in its value creation networks visible.
+With a "Digital Process Twin" from ROI-EFESO, the company reduced the reject rate and made improvement potentials in its value creation networks visible.